-First‑time renting guide: everything you need to know
+First‑time renting guide: Everything you need to know

 Renting your first home is an exciting step, but it can also feel overwhelming if you’re not sure what to expect, especially if you are a first time renter.
 This guide explains the renting process from start to finish, helping you feel informed, prepared and confident at every stage.
 If you are renting your first home and want to know how renting works, then this guide will give you the basics.